taubman33/Stellar/README.md

 ​
 ## Change Log
 ​
 Moved itinerary information to the User table, and eliminated the Itinerary and ItineraryFlight tables.
+Moved mobile support to post-MVP